Challenging year for soft drinks

 KEY DATA FINDINGS

-Healthy volume growth in 2024
+Healthy growth in 2025, despite seasonal fluctuations

 RTD Tea in Latvia